 Some vegetables have the same cooking time.
 Instead of roasting each vegetable at a time, roast them together to save time.
-Some veggies that you can cook together include: potatoes, cauliflower, parsnips, carrots and onions.
-Fast-cooking veggies you can prepare together: mushrooms, tomatoes and asparagus.
+Veggies that you can cook together include potatoes, cauliflower, parsnips, carrots, and onions.
+Fast-cooking veggies you can prepare together include mushrooms, tomatoes, and asparagus.

 14. Keep Leftovers In The Fridge

 Some people find leftovers unappealing, but they can help you eat healthier and save time.
 Just put them in a container and store them in the fridge.
 Leftovers can be kept in the refrigerator up to 4 days without going bad.

 Some folks may not feel the need to prep meals for several days.
 If that’s you, making lunch the night before hand is a good idea.
 In fact, this will work well for someone without a refrigerator.
 But be sure to warm the food in the morning to keep it fresh.

 16. Organize Food In The Refrigerator